Tobias Alter was planning his first steps into the

-Cape Town's creatives have made the rooftop their home - and out-of-towners are predominantly savvy travellers looking for a taste of the city beyond the V&A Waterfront.
+Cape Town’s creatives have made the rooftop their home – and

 Within a short walk I can find…

-Hold up - walking isn't really a thing in Cape Town (unless you count jogging the Sea Point promenade).
-This is an Uber-obsessed city - most of what you want is a short drive away.
+Hold up – walking isn’t really a thing in Cape Town (unless you

 Things I should know…

 may earn a small commission if you click through and book.